 This alternative approach to introducing magic is beautifully constructed because it immediately introduces the boundaries of the magic system.
 It shows what’s possible in the fictional universe of the novel.
 This way, when other characters begin to develop magical powers later in the novel, the reader isn’t taken aback by their sudden acquisition of the supernatural.

 This introduction also incorporates all of the aforementioned elements in the step-by-step guide.
-It involves a magical conflict (assassination attempt), includes meticulous detail (explains each magical power in depth), appeals to the reader’s emotions (sense of danger), sets magical limitations (draws power from Stormlight), and deals with the consequences afterwards (magical use impacts the character’s psyche).
+It involves a magical conflict (assassination attempt), includes meticulous detail (explains each magical power in-depth), appeals to the reader’s emotions (sense of danger), sets magical limitations (draws power from Stormlight), and deals with the consequences afterward (magical use impacts the character’s psyche).

 The Black Prism by Brent Weeks